Aask42/IoB_DC28/src/LED scripting v2.md

 xxxx only for Random
 xxxx | Description
 -|-
-0x00 | 2 led IDs follow
+0x00 | 2 random values follow
-0x01 | a LED ID and a global variable follow
+0x01 | a random value and a led ID follow
-0x02 | a LED ID and a local variable follow
+0x02 | a random value and a global variable follow 0x03 | a random value and a local variable follow
-0x03 | a LED ID and a random value follow
+0x04 | a LED ID and a random value follow
-0x04 | a global variable and a led ID follow
+0x05 | 2 LED IDs follow
-0x05 | 2 global variables follow
+0x06 | a LED ID and a global variable follow
-0x06 | a global variable and a local variable follow 0x07 | a global variable and a random value follow 0x08 | a local variable and a led ID follow
+0x07 | a LED ID and a local variable follow
-0x09 | a local variable and a global variable follow 0x0a | 2 local variables follow
+0x08 | a global variable and a random value follow 0x09 | a global variable and a led ID follow
-0x0b | a local variable and a random value follow
+0x0a | 2 global variables follow
-0x0c | a random value and a led ID follow
+0x0b | a global variable and a local variable follow 0x0c | a local variable and a random value follow
-0x0d | a random value and a global variable follow 0x0e | a random value and a local variable follow
+0x0d | a local variable and a led ID follow
-0x0f | 2 random values follow
+0x0e | a local variable and a global variable follow 0x0f | 2 local variables follow

-If the xxxx value does not have a random value as part of the parameters then a byte per value is specified with the following format zzyyxxxx
+If the xxxx value does not have a random value as part of the parameters then a byte per value is specified with the following format
-* zz - see the zz description from above to determine what the xxxx ID is, 00 is invalid
+00yyxxxx
 * yy - see yy description from command byte
 * xxxx - ID of the specified LED or variable